mjones07/userbased-bench/README.md

 - buffersize=

     Size of the read/write buffer.
-Constraint that the buffer size must fit a whole number of times into the dimension for the 4d test
+Constraint that the buffer size must fit a whole number of times into the dimension for the 4d test.
+Can either be a number of bytes, or numbers with 'x' in between, e.g. '1024x240' showing the dimension size, which is then multiplied into bytes internally.

 - filesize=